leobudima/elogii-blog/content/using-delivery-management-software-in-construction.md

 There is no such thing as one size fits all.

-But its is also adaptable and customizable to fit all needs.
+But it is also adaptable and customizable to fit all needs.

 So it benefits your company in more ways than one: